Chilldose/COMET/docs/_build/html/_sources/GUI_plugins/Data_Visualization.rst.txt

 .. caution:: If you pass a critical parameter which is somehow malformed in its value.
 You can damage the current plot object to a degree it is no longer plottable.
 In this case you have to re-render all plots.
 By doing so you loose all previous changes to the plots!

+For the basic structure and usage of the plotting lib please see the ReadMe for the plotting lib at `Plotting Scripts doc <https://github.com/Chilldose/PlotScripts>`_